-Use olive Oil instead of Vegetable Oil
+How to Use Olive Oil instead of Vegetable Oil?

 Can I use Olive Oil instead of Vegetable Oil?

 Yes, you can use olive oil instead of vegetable oil, and it’s a substitute you should try and make often.
-This is because the nutritional value in olive oil is substantially higher than that of vegetable oil.
+This is because the nutritional value of olive oil is substantially higher than that of vegetable oil.
 The key difference between the two oils is that vegetable oil is a refined oil, meaning that it is a blend of various vegetables that undergoes much more processing and chemicals to create a smooth product.
-Contrary to Extra Virgin Olive Oil, which is simply produced by cold pressing the olives without the aid of any heat or chemicals.
+Contrary to Extra Virgin Olive Oil, which is simply produced by cold pressing the olives without any heat or chemicals.

 This is important to the nutritional value of the two oils, plants & vegetables at their core are packed with micronutrients and healthy antioxidants and polyphenols.
-When you then use heat to extract oil from the plants, like you would do with vegetable oil, these healthy nutrients disappear as they cannot withstand the heat.
+When you then use heat to extract oil from the plants, as you would do with vegetable oil, these beneficial nutrients disappear as they cannot withstand the heat.
 However, olive oil will retain all these nutrients as no heat is needed when extracting it.
 Read more about the health benefits of EVOO here.

 So, not only will the flavor improve when you substitute vegetable oil for olive oil, but you’re also enriching your food and baking with healthy nutrients that will benefit you more in the long run!
 Read more about swapping Olive Oil for vegetable Oil here.

-Olive oil works particularly well for flavored cakes, such as a chocolate or fruit cakes, as the subtle aromas of the olive oil enhance the flavors in the cake, here are some examples of different olive cake recipes for you to enjoy:
+Olive oil works particularly well for flavored cakes, such as chocolate or fruit cakes, as the subtle aromas of the olive oil enhance the flavors in the cake, here are some examples of different olive cake recipes for you to enjoy:

 Chocolate Souffle with Olive Oil